AnkithGujar/Self-Driving-Car-in-GTA-V/README.md

 To collect the data and create the dataset, a human must drive the vehicle and real-time data in the form of images and their corresponding steering angle controlled by the driver must be collected.

-collect_data.py captures an image of the game window and stores the joystick control value which is controlled by the human at that instance.
+collectdata.py captures an image of the game window and stores the joystick control value which is controlled by the human at that instance.
 Our data is ultimately a CSV file which maps the image name to its corresponding desired steering angle and throttle value of the vehicle at a particular instance of time.

-collect.py relies on 3 main python files: grabscreen.py,getjoy.py, and getkeys.py.
-The functionalities of each of these files are listed below.
-* grabscreen.py - Code to capture images of a specified portion of the screen which is to be used as input to the neural network.
-* getjoy.py - Code to collect joystick controls.
-* getkeys.py - Code to collect keyboard inputs for manual overides.

-Since GTA V accepts only joystick controls, vjoy.py was used to simulate joystick controls from the keyboard keys.
-The x360ce software is required to be installed for the vjoy.py code to run.

 ## Balancing Data:

 The initial dataset collected was highly biased to driving straight.
-The data had to be balanced to get an equal number of data points for each class (left, straight, and right). balance.py takes care of this task.
+The data had to be balanced to get an equal number of data points for each class (left, straight, and right).

 ## Network: